TelegraphPrep/08-2016-transform-your-life/READme.md

 Now that we know we can use higher order functions like `loop` and `transform` to achieve such powerful functionality let's focus on building out more HOF's that will make our life easier.

-For the rest of this exercise will take you through building a library of higher order functions, some of them built on top of `loop`.
+The rest of this exercise will take you through building a library of higher order functions, some of them built on top of `loop`.
 You will then use your library to achieve even cooler stuff.

 ### makeArray